Close icon

 Language Exemption

-Pre-Entry Applying for a Language Waiver
+Pre-Entry Application for a Language Waiver

-Language Exemption on Disability Grounds
+Language Waiver on Disability Grounds

 Additional Application Notes

-• Please Return Completed Documents to AccessOffice@mic.ul.ie
+• Please email supporting documents to LanguageWaiver@mic.ul.ie

 • You will receive an email acknowledgement of your application once submitted

 • Please note that we cannot assess incomplete applications.
-It is our practice to destroy documents at the end of the year for unsuccessful applicants
+It is our practice to destroy documents at the end of the year for unsuccessful applicants.

 For further information on applying for a language exemption on disability grounds: please email the Access & Disability Office at AccessOffice@mic.ul.ie.